run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-docugami/README.md

 documents = loader.load_data(docset_id=docset_id, document_ids=document_ids)
 ```

-This loader is designed to be used as a way to load data into [LlamaIndex](https://github.com/run-llama/llama_index/tree/main/llama_index) and/or subsequently used as a Tool in a [LangChain](https://github.com/hwchase17/langchain) Agent.
+This loader is designed to be used as a way to load data into [LlamaIndex](https://github.com/run-llama/llama_index/).

 See more information about how to use Docugami with LangChain in the [LangChain docs](https://python.langchain.com/docs/ecosystem/integrations/docugami).